Tips for Reducing the Risk of Harm from Substance Use

 - Don’t drive while under the influence.

 - Don’t mix.
 Avoid using different substances (including alcohol) at the same time.
-Check out drugcocktails.ca for more information on mixing medicine, alcohol and drugs
+Fro more information on mixing medicine, alcohol and drugs check out drugcocktails.ca.

-- Combining antidepressants and MDMA at the same time, it can cause serotonin syndrome.
-Signs of serotonin syndrome include very high fever, sickness, dangerously high blood pressure, heart problems and can result in death.
+- If you take antidepressants and MDMA at the same time, it can cause serotonin syndrome.
+The signs of serotonin syndrome include very high fever, sickness, dangerously high blood pressure, heart problems and can result in death.

 - If you mix diazepam and opioids, it may cause slowed breathing, and even death.
 They are both central nervous system (CNS) depressants, which means they slow the brain.

 - Take a break once in a while from your drug use.

 - Talk to someone you trust.
-Whether it’s a friend, family member, teacher, coach or reaching out to someone who has been there like a Peer Support worker, it can be helpful to talk through what you’re feeling.
-Not sure where to start?
-Check out our Tips for Talking with Someone and 8 Easy Tips for Venting to Friends.
+It can be helpful to talk about what you’re feeling with a friend, family member, teacher, coach or reaching out to someone who has been there like a Peer Support worker, Not sure where to start?
+Check out the Tips for Talking with Someone and 8 Easy Tips for Venting to Friends.

 - Learn how to recognize the signs and respond to an overdose.

 - Consider getting trained to use a naloxone kit.
 Online training is available from Towards the Heart.

 For more self-care options check out the Apps & Tools section.
 Sometimes help from a professional is needed, check out the Get Support section.